NEUROINFORMATICS-GROUP-FAV-KIV-ZCU/Basil_Cloud/README.md

 kinit <user-name>
 ```

-type the password once prompted.
+then type the password once prompted.